About BT Conferencing Video Inc.

 Aiming to become more predictable and customer-focused, the Global Services segment is undergoing a transformation, which BT Group is calling Digital GS.
 It has become leaner, especially in Europe where it reduced duplication and combined management and back-end jobs, reducing headcount.
 It launched a new suite of solutions, called Dynamic Network Services, which includes BT Agile Connect and Bandwidth on Demand.
 These efforts helped it win a number of significant new clients in 2017/18, including Anglo American (BT Security), Deloitte and Deutsche Post DHL (BT One), and Fujitsu, Hella Group, Mastercard, and Wallenius Wilhelmsen Logistics (BT Connect).

 In 218 BT Group acquired IP Trade, a UK provider of communications tools for trading floors and command-and-control dispatch centers.

 BT Group dates back to the 1840s and the early days of the telegraph.
 The UK government took control of the multitude of companies that sprang up and housed them under the Post Office government branch -- then a major department of government.
-The Post Office telecommunications activities were renamed British Telecom (BT) in 1980, and separated out from the Post Office -- now a nationalized industry rather than government department - in 1981.
+The Post Office telecommunications activities were renamed British Telecom (BT) in 1980, and separated out from the Post Office -- by that point a nationalized industry rather than government department -- in 1981.
 BT was privatized in 1984 and the telecom market was opened to competition.
 British Telecom became BT in 1991.
-In 2005 Ofcom, the regulator, ordered the creation of Openreach, a BT Group company tasked with the management of the UK's telecom infrastructure and allowing unbaised access for rival telecom companies.
+In 2005, Ofcom, the regulator, ordered the creation of Openreach, a BT Group company tasked with the management of the UK's telecom infrastructure and allowing unbiased access for rival telecom companies.

 11400 Lamar St FL 2 Flr 2